KTVZ News May 11, 2017

 Water conservation strategies, such as drip irrigation systems, achieve an average of 94% water efficiency in Jefferson County, as compared to the lack of such strategies in Deschutes County, where the average has been as low as 43%.
 These water efficiency percentages reflect the amount of water used that was actually needed for the crops, so a smaller percentage reflects more water use than actually needed.

 The Upper Deschutes was historically one of the most stable river systems in the country, LandWatch said.
-The development and operation of irrigation district systems have substantially altered the flows of the Upper Deschutes River over the
+The development and operation of irrigation district systems have substantially altered the flows of the Upper Deschutes River over the past 100 years, with extremely low flows in the winter and very high flows in the summer.
+Impacts of these uneven flows include diminished water quality, fish kills and severe erosion of stream banks.

 “The Deschutes River is one of the great rivers of the American West and the Upper Deschutes River is currently in bad shape,” said Dewey.
 “We are now at a point where long-term solutions to the problems must be addressed.
 These findings point to conservation and efficiency as the answer to restoring the Upper Deschutes to health and providing clean and abundant water for future generations.”